Community Guidelines

 • Request proof of financial accountability

-• Ban organizations that violate the guidelines
+• Ban organizations that violate these guidelines

 Approval is never guaranteed and may be withdrawn at any time.